elmurodvokhidov/mock-interview-platform/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+4. Open your browser and visit [http://localhost:3000](http://localhost:3000). 🌐

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+You can start editing the main page by modifying `app/page.tsx`.
+Changes will appear instantly! 🔄✨

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## Credits 🙌

+A heartfelt thank you to [Adrian Hajdin](https://github.com/adrianhajdin) for inspiring and guiding us in the creation of this fantastic and fun project!

-## Learn More
+## 📚 Learn More

-To learn more about Next.js, take a look at the following resources:
+Curious to learn more about the technologies we use?
+Dive into these resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- 📖 [Next.js Documentation](https://nextjs.org/docs): Explore all the features and APIs of Next.js.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- 🧑‍🏫 [Learn Next.js](https://nextjs.org/learn): An interactive tutorial to get you started.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.